jasonhemann/21FA-CS4400/hw.md

 sort: due
 ---

-Please find your homeworks listed and available on Gradescope.
-From here, you will find linked starter files when appropriate (almost always, after the first assignment).
+Please find your homework assignments on Gradescope.
+From Canvas, you will find links to starter files.
+You can also find them available at our class's [repository]({{ github.repository }}).

 # Assignment Guidelines